-Keyword Initial Value Usage DESCRIPTION 1 A text, resulting in a comment within the generated rule.
-At most one column CONDITION С Code snippet and interpolated values for constructing a constraint within a pattern in a condition.
-At least one per rule table ACTION Α Code snippet and interpolated values for constructing an action for the consequence of the rule.
-At least one per rule table METADATA @ Code snippet and interpolated values for constructing a metadata entry for the rule. · ·
+Keyword Initial Value Usage

+DESCRIPTION 1 A text, resulting in a comment within the generated rule.
+At most one column

+CONDITION С , , At least one per rule table

+ACTION Α Code snippet and interpolated values for constructing an action for the consequence of the rule.
+At least one per rule table

+METADATA @ Optional, any number of columns